Special Transportation Studies

 Available Funding

-Tri-County requests proposals from local jurisdictions within the Peoria-Pekin Urbanized Area for special transportation planning projects.
-A total of $123,000 of FY 2023 Planning Funds have been programmed for special transportation studies.
-Proposals will be accepted until July 15, 2022, at 4:00 pm CDT.
+Tri-County released a Call for Projects for local jurisdictions within the Peoria-Pekin urbanized area to undertake special transportation planning projects.
+A total of $150,000 of FY 2024 Metropolitan Planning Funds have been programmed for special transportation studies.
+Proposals will be accepted until June 16, 2023, at 3:30 pm.
 Proposals received after that date and time will not be considered.

 Project Schedule